pavelt224/kickstarter-analysis/README.md

 # kickstarter-analysis
 Understanding Data Trends
-Showing our dear friend Louise trends and insights from various types of Kickstarters in order to help her kickstart her own theatre campaign
+Showing Louise trends and insights from various types of Kickstarter's campaings in order to help her kickstart her own theatre campaign.